dingxiong/dingxiong.github.io/_posts/2024-05-16-postgres-getting-started.md

 ## Locale

-Let's talk about locale first before jumping into its impact on Postgres.
+Let's talk about locale in general before jumping into locales in Postgres.

 We only talk about POSIX compliant systems.
 First, what is the locale of my MacOS?